fantastizeey1/The-Pitch/README.md

 ## Acknowledgments

 This project was built using Next.js, Tailwind CSS, and various other open-source libraries.
 We extend our heartfelt thanks to the creators of these libraries for their hard work and dedication to the open-source community.
 We would also like to express our gratitude to JSM Mastery and specifically Adrian Hajdin for his invaluable guidance and support throughout this project.
 His tutorials and resources have been a significant source of inspiration, helping us to enhance our skills and implement best practices in web development.
-You can check out his work on GitHub: JSM Mastery GitHub[https://github.com/adrianhajdin].
+You can check out his work on [GitHub: JSM Mastery GitHub](https://github.com/adrianhajdin).
 Thank you to everyone who has contributed to the open-source ecosystem, making it easier for developers to learn, grow, and build amazing applications!

 ## Contact